 Closing Costs for Nevada Homes: What to Expect

-A BankRate study found that the origination fees while selling a home in Nevada come up to $980 on average.
-Third-party fees, on the other hand, amounted to $1,052.
-That’s a total of $2,031 combining the origination fees and third-party fees in the state.
+A BankRate study found that the loan origination fees while selling a home in Nevada come up to $980 on average.
+Third-party fees, on the other hand, amounted to $1,052 for a total of $2,031.

-That still does not cover all the expenses you’ll have at this stage.
+And that still does not cover all closing expenses.
 The study didn’t take into consideration some of the variable costs that buyers incur, such as discount points, taxes, and escrow fees.

 If you do take all of those costs into account, closing costs tend to come up to between 2% and 5% of the price of a home.
 Let’s say you’re buying a house in Henderson, where the median price is $331,100.
 In that case, the amount you’ll spend during closing will be between $6,622 and $16,555.